-By now, everybody’s heard about Princess Kate's pregnancy and hospitalization for severe morning sickness.
+By now, everybody’s heard about Kate Middleton's severe morning sickness--both during her first pregnancy, and now during her second.
 What most people don’t know, is just how bad hyperemesis gravidarum (medical lingo for really, really, bad morning sickness) can be.

 We’re not talking about a little nausea and vomiting, which is par for the course for about 70 percent to 80 percent of all pregnancies during the first trimester.
 We’re talking about nonstop vomiting, severe dehydration and nausea that’s so debilitating it’s dangerous.
 Fortunately, only about 1 percent of women get this extreme type of morning sickness.
 Unfortunately, the Duchess of Cambridge is one of them.